declanwatts97/code-institute-project-1/README.md

 6. Webpage responsiveness - The next thing tested was the responsiveness of the webpage across various different screen sizes.
 This was tested in Google Chrome's developer tools, on the screen of my laptop and also my phone.

- - Laptop testing - The responsiveness was tested on my laptop screen.
+ - Laptop testing (Apple Macbook, also tested on Lenovo laptop) - The responsiveness was tested on my laptop screen.
 I concluded that the website was responsive and worked on the size of the laptop screen.
 Screenshots are below:

  ![;aptop-test-1](assets/readme-images/laptop-test1.png)